-And the third time we ate it, we mixed in some chopped up cooked bacon and green onions, and ate it with some of my favorite dinner rolls from Lea over at Paleo Spirit.
+And the third time we ate it, we mixed in some chopped up cooked bacon and green onions, and ate it with some paleo dinner rolls.
 Then I froze the rest of it, because I was tired of eating curried sweet potato soup every day.
 Food blogger problems.

 What is a bisque